zalbia/restaurant-reservation/README.md

 - Names can only be 1-100 characters long.
 - Local phone numbers are from the Philippines.
 - There can only be up to 8 guests per reservation per group reservation policy.
-- Reservations should be at least four hours into the future.
+- Reservations should be booked at least four hours ahead.
 - All dates and times are local.
 - There isn't a definite limit to the total number of reservations booked for a restaurant.

 ## Nice to have

-- Add discoverability (next, previous) to getting reservations
+- Add discoverability (next, previous, etc.) to getting paginated reservations
 - Consider "idempotency" of creating reservations, e.g. only allowing one reservation under one name per day.